Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

-No flowers say Christmas quite like the Poinsettia but did you know that the Poinsettia's main attraction is not the flower but its leaves.
-The yellow parts of the Poinsettia are really the flower buds.
-The red Poinsettia is the most popular colour followed by the pink and white
+No flower says Christmas quite like the poinsettia, but did you know that the poinsettia's main attraction is not the flower, but its leaves?
+The yellow parts of the poinsettia are really the flower buds.
+The red poinsettia is the most popular colour, followed by the pink and white

-More Poinsettia pot plants are sold than any other pot plant at Christmas.
+More potted poinsettia plants are sold at Christmas than any other potted plant.
 Around 34 million are sold every year.
 In warm climates such as South Africa and Mexico, they grow into small trees.
-The Poinsettia exudes a milky substance which many believe to be poisonous but they are not.
-If eaten they are likely to cause stomach discomfort and irritation.
+The poinsettia exudes a milky substance which many believe to be poisonous, but they are not.
+If eaten, they are likely to cause stomach discomfort and irritation.

 Things You Will Need for This Tutorial

 - A Poinsettia Template (shown below)

 - Green Merino Wool Roving

 - Yellow Merino Wool Roving for the centre of the poinsettia

 - Red Merino Wool Roving for the petals.
 Merino Wool Roving is the perfect choice for this poinsettia.
 It felts easily and holds its shape very well.
 It comes in a variety of colours and can be purchased in small or large quantities.